nric/hcpl_test/README.md

 - Minimal test: TX sends 0xAA @1 kbaud; RX counts per second and toggles inversion.
 Typical log: inv=on ~40 aa /93 total; inv=off ~14 aa /93 total → inversion helps, but many bytes still “other” (not 0x55/0x00/0xFF), indicating framing/timing issues on the isolated path.
 - Action items: lock inversion on and dump actual bad byte values; try weaker pull-up on HCPL output (e.g., 1–2.2 kΩ vs 550 Ω); verify idle level on GP1; optionally drop baud to 300 to see if errors collapse.
 - Observation: with the asymmetric TX test pattern (1111001111001010101010 @ 10 kbaud + 1 ms low pause) GP1 on the RX Pico sees the pattern inverted after the HCPL2630 (logic levels flip).
 Account for this when interpreting waveforms or set RX inversion accordingly.

+## ACS712 current sense wiring to TX (ADC capture)
+- Sensor: ACS712 module (5 A variant) wired to the TX RP2040 Zero.
+- Power: ACS712 Vcc → TX 5 V; ACS712 GND → TX GND.
+- Signal: ACS712 OUT → TX ADC0 (GPIO26).
+Optional RC filter (e.g., 1 kΩ + 10 nF) at the ADC pin to tame noise.
+Ensure the output never exceeds 3.3 V at the ADC (the ACS712 outputs ~Vcc/2 ± sensitivity, so stay within the safe current range or add clamping/divider as needed).
+- Load: run the measured conductor through the ACS712 IP+ / IP– terminals in series with the DUT supply.